workflowhub-eu/about/roadmap.md

 ## January to June 2021

+* ☑ Integration support for Workflow testing with LifeMonitor
+* ☑ Implementing upload/parsing of Workflow RO-Crates through API
+* ☑ GA4GH TRS request from Galaxy Europe - Full case

+## July to December 2021

 * Implementing the improved directory storage based upon a git backend
 * Improved license selection
+* Displaying Lifemonitor results for Workflow entries
 * Improved versioning support, with automated versioning of Workflows registered from Github
-* Support for submitting Workflow to LifeMonitor
-* Implementing upload/parsing of Workflow RO-Crates through API
-* GA4GH TRS request from Galaxy Europe - Full case
 * Assisted registration of Github Workflows
 * Metadata about tools natively supported by the WfMS more exposed - working with key WfMS
 * Linking workflow steps to Bio.tools